cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

         --txt-color: #000000;
         --link-color-light: blue; /* Explicitly set blue for light mode links */
-        --link-hover-color-light: darkblue; /* Darker blue on hover in light mode */ }
+        --link-hover-color-light: darkblue; /* Darker blue on hover in light mode */
+        --button-bg-light: #000000; /* Black background for button in light mode */
+        --button-text-light: #ffffff; /* White text for button in light mode */
+        --button-bg-hover-light: #333333; /* Darker background for button on hover in light mode */ }

     /* Dark mode settings */